I Confronted The Guy Who Ghosted Me. Here’s What Happened.

 “Next time, when a woman tells you she wants to see you again, maybe believe her.
 Also it was a first date, or rather a first meeting because we didn’t know each other.
 Not everyone goes in for a kiss after just meeting!”

-“I realise that now.” he said.
+“I realize that now.” he said.

 I thought about my next words carefully.
 “Ha, well I guess this is a lesson for me too.
 Don’t assume someone isn’t into you if they don’t reply.
 Ask the question.”